corda/corda-docs/content/en/docs/corda-enterprise/4.5/tokens-sdk/introduction.md

 ---
 # The Token SDK

-The Token SDK provides you with the fastest, and easiest way to create tokens that represent assets on your network.
-With it, you can add functionality to CorDapps so they can **issue**, **move**, and **redeem** tokens on a ledger.
-With these three basic actions, you can make a token for virtually any asset - tangible or conceptual - that you can imagine.
+The Token SDK provides you with the fastest and easiest way to create tokens that represent assets on your network.
+With it, you can define token types, and add functionality to CorDapps so they can **issue**, **move**, and **redeem** your tokens on a ledger.

 ## What's in the Token SDK

-When you install the Token SDK, you add the dependencies to your CorDapp that allow you to write the required The Token SDK is made up of JARs that contain the required code for these essential token elements:
+The Token SDK is contained in two JAR files which includes all the required dependencies for your CorDapp, including:

-* **Contracts**, which contains the base types, states and contracts
+* **Contracts**, which contains the base token types, states and contracts needed to create a token, including token type definitions for fiat and digital currencies.
-* **Workflows**, which contains flows for issuing, moving and redeeming tokens
+* **Workflows**, which contains the flows for issuing, moving, redeeming tokens, and selection workflows, which allow a party to select which source of fungible tokens they will use to pay with in a transaction.

-* **Money**,  which contains token type definitions for various fiat and digital currencies
-* **Selection**,  which contains both database and in memory token selection of fungible tokens
+As the **Contracts** JAR contains the ability to define and create tokens, and the **Workflows** JAR contains the flows required to use them, you must add both JARS to your CorDapp in order to use the Token SDK.

 ## The anatomy of a token

 You can create tokens in Corda to represent anything of value.
 This could be a representation of an asset that exists outside of your network, like diamonds, or US dollars, or it could represent something that only exists inside your network, like a new digital currency that is native to the ledger itself.

 Your token can represent both fungible and non-fungible assets.
-These assets can evolve over time or remain the same:
+These assets can evolve (evolvable) over time or remain the same (non-evolvable):

 * **Fungible tokens** are represented by the `FungibleToken` *class* and can be split and merged – just as the assets they represent, like money or stocks - can be split and merged.

 * **Non-fungible** tokens are represented by the `NonFungibleTokens` *state*, and cannot be split and merged - just as the assets they represent, like physical diamonds or a house – cannot be split and merged.

-* **Evolvable assets** change over time - not just in value, but in other ways, such as the condition, or size of a house.
+* **Evolvable assets** change over time - not just in value, but in other ways, such as the condition of a car, or size of a house.

 * **Non-evolvable assets** have no way of changing over time.
-While the FX markets may undulate, a US dollar bill does not change into a different state.
+While the FX markets may fluctuate, a US dollar bill does not change into a different state.
 It cannot evolve into a 1 Euro coin.

 | Asset  |   Fungibility   | Evolvability | On / off ledger asset |
 | :------------- | :------------- | :------------- | :------------- |